JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.3/Notes.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.2/1.2.3/images/method2.png" height="500">

 ### Rapid Application Development
 Building prototypes of the software after another untill a final product is reached.
 This method very effectively utilizes user feedback to iterate improvements and each prototype can be tested heavily and imporovements suggested.
-It is an agile software development methodology that focuses on on going projects and user feedback.
-The method is moldable and easily changeable
+Can not really be classified under agile.

 Advantages
 - accelerates the entire software development process
-- active user participation in the development process
+- active user participation and feedback in the development process
 - good for interactive systems
+- moldable and easily changeable

 Dissadvantages
 - less apilcable and managable with a large scale team, since its so quickly changing